red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 # Context

 In an existing Tomcat-based project, we encountered performance issues, particularly when the system struggled to handle high volumes of incoming requests.
 Alongside other potential optimizations, we examined how the Tomcat stack impacted overall performance and explored whether switching to WebFlux might address some of these limitations.
+The system currently uses blocking I/O to communicate with certain upstream dependencies, which can significantly impact backend performance by tying up resources.
+This makes it crucial to choose the right stack and use appropriate coding patterns to handle high request loads efficiently.

 # What Metrics Matter?